 The “web” is what we build and market businesses on, or in.
 It’s evolved dramatically and we’ve had to navigate this however, many principals remain the same.
 If you are interested in scoring some digital agency interviewing tips then read on (or listen to our podcast on this topic below).

 After more than 23 years in the agency biz, I’m comfortable saying we’ve lived through a lot.
 Landing big accounts means big billings, fast scale, and revenue growth.
 We’ve managed millions in ad placements and built some amazing software.
 I’ve not been afforded the feeling of landing a $150 million account (we’re boutique).
 I’ve also never had to hand out 45 pink slips after a large client killed a contract.
 We’ve won projects from a competitor, we lost some too.
 I’ve watched many 2-3 person teams grow up fast as a competitor and I’ve watched many take a run and close.
 Two sides to every coin, right?

 I’m proud to say we’ve survived since the early days of the web.
 Today we are proud to say we lived through COVID-19.
 But it’s nothing to brag about.
 We continue to grow because we love doing what we do.
 We’ve been told our value is our experience, reliability, and customer service.
 We’re honest and these principles have allowed us to thrive.

 We hire when it hurts (that was an expensive, learned trait).
 We test everyone, get a good grasp on if they fit our culture.
 We’ve evolved over the years and still rely on the gut response.
-Does the hiring staff feel good with this person?
+Does the hiring staff feel good about this person?
 Will they mesh with the current staff?
 How will they present with a client?
-Do they “get” the agency life is about given and take?
+Do they “get” the agency life is about give and take?